anu-sree01/fake-news-detection/README.md

 ## Models Used

 ### Logistic Regression
-A linear machine learning model used for text classification and fake news detection using TF-IDF features.
+A linear machine learning model used for text classification and fake news detection using TF-IDF + hand-crafted features.
+Fast, interpretable, and strong on sparse text data.
+Powers the deployed Streamlit app.

 ### Gradient Boosting
 An ensemble learning method included in the project workflow for improving classification performance.